HighlineWoodworking/OneFinity-Accessories/spoilboard/README.md

 # Spoilboard

 Spoilboard setup on a [OneFinity Journeyman Elite](https://www.onefinitycnc.com/product-page/elite-series-journeyman-48-x32-cut-area) with a QCW frame.

 Utilizes one or more sacrifical layers on top of the QCW slats.

+## Advantages

+* Multiple levels provide felxibility, minimize torque, and protect the lower QCW slats
+* Alignment pins maintain a high-degree of repeatable accuracy
+* Embedded hurricane nuts allow for secure, low-profile hold-downs
+* Follows the "MFT Standard" 96mm grid spacing

+## Disadvantages

+* Not ideal where a maximum z-range is needed
+* "MFT Standard" adds complexity, a simpler grid system would be better

 ## Steps